fbpx

 Switch Utilities And Notify

-About two weeks prior to moving, call the utility providers to make sure you have accounts opened and the utilities will be on for your arrival.
+About two weeks before moving, call the utility providers to make sure you have accounts opened and the utilities will be on for your arrival.
 It costs you nothing to switch account names, but if you forget and the utilities get shut off, it will cost you money to turn the utilities on.

 Switching utilities and taking the time to notify people of an address change won’t delay your closing, but it is an important step in the closing process.